Mohammad Mofatteh: Political

 Mofatteh traveled to Lebanon and Syria and visited Imam Musa Sadr, with whom he aimed to help the Lebanese evacuees and lead cultural activities.
 During that trip, Musa Sadr and Mofatteh decided to establish a center where the children of evacuees could obtain an education from the primary grades up to the university level.
 They bought a piece of land for constructing the center but they did not carry out their plan after Sadr's disappearance.

 Mofatteh performed the prayer of Eid al-Fitr in 1978 in Gheytarieh, in which an unprecedented number of people took part and which was marked as a "shining point in the history of the Islamic Revolution".
 After finishing the prayer, he gave a "very revolutionary and crucial" lecture, mentioned "Imam Khomeini", and emphasized the importance of respecting him.
-The lecture led to demonstrations of 7September (16th of Shahrivar).
+The lecture led to demonstrations of 7 September (16 Shahrivar).
 He was injured in the demonstration, arrested while returning home from the hospital, and then imprisoned for two months.
-After the demonstration, people promised to gather the next day on 8September at Jaleh (Shohada) Square which led to the Black Friday event.
+After the demonstration, people promised to gather the next day on 8 September at Jaleh (Shohada) Square which led to the Black Friday incident.

 He was a part of Khomeini's welcoming committee and was responsible for managing the affairs in Behesht-e Zahra.
 The committee organized 65,000 people as a disciplinary force to protect Khomeini.
-Mofatteh was one of the founders of the "Combatant Clergy Association", and was among those who joined secular organizations such as the Teachers Association in order to counter the influence of the Tudeh party, and to "advance their common cause against the state".
+Mofatteh was one of the founders of the Combatant Clergy Association, and was among those who joined secular organizations such as the Teachers Association in order to counter the influence of the Tudeh Party, and to "advance their common cause against the state".